Productions for School, Family and Adult Audiences

 Foolish Tales for Foolish Times

 Four classic tales of misadventure, full of venerable folk wisdom from around the world, are retold in a celebration of our shared humanity.
-Presented in a deceptively simple, low tech
+Presented in a deceptively simple, low tech style, each story is told using a different style of puppetry, and highlights how we humans can overlook the obvious when we worry needlessly about the impossible, take advice without thinking, or use yesterday's solutions to solve today's problems.

 Read More